+Prior to the beginning of our research program, several development projects had been conducted in Bac Kan Province.
+We reviewed their results and achievements in order to build our diagnosis upon existing experience.
+These development projects typically started with a one-week participatory rural appraisal (PRA) intended to assess community needs and to identify development issues and intervention points, based on local knowledge (Le Ngoc Hung et al., 1996).
+The PRA exercise provided a very rapid overview of the history and geography of the commune based on local knowledge and available statistics.
+It led to a long list of recommendations.
 For those proposed activities that were both high-priority and feasible, a work plan was designed by the project team and then implemented under the supervision of a project steering committee.
-Because of the limited project period (i.e., two more years after PRA exercise) and the necessity to achieve measurable impact within the remaining time, emphasis was given to short term activities.
+Because of the limited project period (i.e., two more years after PRA exercise) and the necessity to achieve measurable impact within the remaining time, emphasis was given to shortterm activities.
 They were easier to monitor using objective indicators than activities aimed at building social capital.
-As a consequence, a latrine, water tank, and clean water supply were installed in all houses; livestock were vaccinated and new buffalo sheds were built close to the houses; new pig and poultry breeds were introduced; and credit was given to farmers without collateral.
+As a consequence, water tanks, and clean water supply were installed in all houses of the target villages in Ngoc Phai commune; livestock were vaccinated and new buffalo sheds were built close to the houses; new pig and poultry breeds were introduced; and credit was given to farmers without collateral.
 Alternative cropping systems were demonstrated on the slopes visible from the road, based on Tephrosia contour hedgerows and cinnamon trees on the tops of the hills.